evilpan/hidemyass/README.md

   -b, --btmp=btmp_file
-      specify the path to btmp file, which is /var/log/btmp by default btmp is read by 'lastb' and other commands
+      specify the path to btmp file, which is /var/log/btmp by default btmp is read by 'lastb' and other commands for some systems the bad login attempts are written to /var/log/auth.log or /var/log/secure instead of btmp -l, --lastlog=lastlog_file
-  -l, --lastlog=lastlog_file
-      specify the path to lastlog file, which is /var/log/lastlog by default lastlog is read by 'lastlog' and other commands
+      specify the path to lastlog file, which is /var/log/lastlog by default lastlog is read by 'lastlog' and other commands note the only valid FILTERS for lastlog is username(-n)
 FILTERS:
   -n, --name=username
       specify log record by username